1nsp1r3rnzt/pblog/content/booknotes/little-book-of-stoicism.md

 type: book
 url: /notes/little-book-stoicism/
 amazon_link: ""
+summary: It distills key Stoic principles into actionable steps suitable for everyday life challenges.
 ---

 ## Notes
 If this book is your first introduction to Stoicism, then you should avoid it.
 It is better to read "A Guide to the Good Life: The Ancient Art of Stoic Joy"